jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-015.md

 Pure liquids on Earth are made up of fine particles.
 This is why they are transparent.

-Mercury's particles are coarser.
+The particlesof liquid mercury are coarser.
 They cannot admit the air-aether. <!--  celestial -->
 <!-- globules everywhere around them. -->

 Ink, milk, blood, and the like are not pure liquids.
 They are interspersed with many tiny particles of solid bodies.

 Transparent solid bodies came from transparent liquids.
-Their particles retained the same position that they were placed in by the globules of air-aether when they were not yet fused to each other.
+Their particles retained the same position that they were placed in by the air-aether globules when they were not yet fused to each other.

 <!-- And as for solid bodies, it can be observed that all those  when they were formed and still liquid remained transparent, and their parts  -->